fluent/fluent-bit-docs/pipeline/filters/lua.md

 ### Responde code filtering

-In this example, we want to filter istio logs to exclude lines with reponse codes between 1 and 399.
+In this example, we want to filter istio logs to exclude lines with response codes between 1 and 399.

 #### Lua script